José dos Santos Ferreira

-José dos Santos Ferreira, better known as Adé (28 July 1919, in Portuguese Macau – 24 March 1993, in Hong Kong), was a Hong Kong poet.
+José dos Santos Ferreira, better known as Adé (28 July 1919, in Portuguese Macau – 24 March 1993, in Hong Kong), was a Macanese poet.
 He was a son of Portuguese father and a Cantonese mother.
 He was the last poet of distinction to write in Macanese (Patuá), the Portuguese-Cantonese creole.

 Adé lived all his life in Macau and left behind a great body of work consisting of 18 books of poetry, prose, plays, operettas, and radio shows in Patua.
 Adé wrote, directed, and acted in his own productions.